Back to school for traumatised children – from chaos to calm

 These might include desk changes, a new timetable, sport being cancelled for the day or a surprise new classroom set-up.
-Transitions pose similar issues – we often see children’s behaviour escalate or deteriorate when coming back in from recess/lunch, or for high school students changing classes between subjects.
+Transitions pose similar issues – we often see children’s behaviour escalate or deteriorate when coming back in from recess/lunch or for high school students changing classes between subjects.
 When it comes to the first day back at school, change is everywhere, and this can overwhelm a traumatised child’s system.

 On the first day, as early as possible, outline what to expect for the day, the week, and the term.
 Although many students only need to hear this once to remember it, be sure to repeat plans regularly – using visual cues (such as graphic timetables for younger students and enlarged printed timetables displayed for older students).
 The first day is as good a time as any to introduce a routine for transition times.
-You may have a favourite that you like to use, or may wish to involve the class in developing a new one together.
+You may have a favourite that you like to use or may wish to involve the class in developing a new one together.
 Transition routines can include a song that is played, a call and response that the teacher and students come up with together, a brief desk-top drumming routine, or a short mindful breathing activity.
 Explain that this routine will be used at the start and end of the day, after recess and lunch, and when swapping activities during the day.
 This creates as sense of familiarity around transition times, which are otherwise characterised by uncertainty.

 When disruptions are planned/known – be sure to prepare the student for this in advance.
-This includes even positive events like excursion – which can often see a vulnerable child’s behaviour unravel.
-Unexpected changes are always going to crop up, but we can be proactive in managing these in sensitive and responsive ways – (for example; if a teacher is away sick and a relief teacher has been arranged, having a familiar staff member greet the student before class to notify them).
+This includes even positive events like excursions – which can often see a vulnerable child’s behaviour unravel.
+Unexpected changes are always going to crop up, but we can be proactive in managing these in sensitive and responsive ways – (for example, if a teacher is away sick and a relief teacher has been arranged, having a familiar staff member greet the student before class to notify them).

 3. Calm and Connected

-Traumatised children and young people are often in a heightened state of arousal; their brains and bodies scanning for danger and threat, and primed to react with fear based responses.
+Traumatised children and young people are often in a heightened state of arousal, their brains and bodies scanning for danger and threat and primed to react with fear-based responses.
 These students have limited tools to use to calm themselves down or remain in a calm state, and they need our help to achieve this.

 Giving thought to the sensory environment of the classroom is important, as some children are easily overwhelmed by too much visual stimulation.
-A child in a threat-detecting state is not in a learning state, therefore instilling calm and safety is the quickest route to promoting learning capacity for a traumatised child.
+A child in a threat-detecting state is not in a learning state; therefore, instilling calm and safety is the quickest route to promoting the learning capacity of a traumatised child.
 Have a handful of calming activities up your sleeve to trial throughout the day, and as the term progresses, work with the child and their key adults to develop their own preferred calming strategies, then encourage and support them in practising these regularly.
 Most importantly, remaining calm and being a co-regulator is the best way to support a child in becoming calm and learning to regulate themselves.

 Traumatised children and young people often find navigating peer relationships complicated and overwhelming.
 Where many children may quickly connect with others on the first day back, traumatised children will need some help.
-Providing some facilitated opportunities for interaction and some structure around playtimes will support the young person to make connections with their peers and feel calmer during “social” times.
+Providing some facilitated opportunities for interaction and some structure around playtimes will support the young person in making connections with their peers and feeling calmer during “social” times.
 Be sure to make social expectations explicit (to the whole group – without singling anyone out) and repeat these often.

 And – as always – notice and praise even the smallest of successes and progress.